Bloomington Rail Trail

 The Bloomington Rail Trail is a multi-use trail in Bloomington, Indiana.
 It connects with the B-Line Trail at a trailhead on Country Club Drive and the Clear Creek Trail at a trailhead near Church Lane.

-There were plans to construct a paved trail adjacent to the Rail Trail, but plans were scrapped in 1996 after neighboring landowners sued Monroe County to prevent construction.
+There were plans to construct a paved trail on an adjacent corridor parallel to the Rail Trail, but plans were scrapped in 1996 after neighboring landowners sued Monroe County to prevent construction.